pmanna/mongoose_os_playground/README.md

 At this time, experiments can be conducted via browser: a web page is presented with various options to play with some relevant RPC calls.

-The application eventually supposed to work with a yet unnamed mobile app, similar to [Blynk](http://www.blynk.cc), but for local, direct communication.
+The application is eventually supposed to work with a yet unnamed mobile app, similar to [Blynk](http://www.blynk.cc), but for local, direct communication.

 ## Usage